About CCIDS

 Research and Evaluation

 With diverse projects and initiatives, CCIDS contributes to and advances the knowledge base in a wide range of disability-related areas through ongoing research, evaluation, and the analysis of public policy.
 Recent initiatives include the areas of inclusive child care, literacy access for individuals with intellectual disabilities, universal design, autism, and early childhood mental health.
-See Research for more information.
+See Research and Evaluation for more information.

 Community Engagement – Outreach Education and Technical Assistance